Unit 1: Foundations of Longevity Coaching¶

 Coach: "Sarah, before we build any plans, I want to really understand where you're starting from and what aging well actually means to you.
 Can we start there?"

 Sarah: "Sure.
-I guess I'm scared of ending up like my mom.
-She had diabetes by 60, heart problems by 65.
-She's alive but she's not... living, you know?"
+I guess I'm scared of ending up like my mom: she had diabetes by 60 and heart problems by 65, and she's alive but she's not... living, you know?"

-Coach: "That's a powerful motivator.
-It's a real fear.
+Coach: "That’s a powerful motivator, and it’s a real fear.
 When you imagine yourself at 60, 70, 80, what do you want that to look like?"

-Sarah: "Energetic.
-Traveling.
-Not stuck at home managing medications.
-Being present for my kids when they have their own families."
+Sarah: "I want to feel energetic and travel, not be stuck at home managing medications.
+I want to be present for my kids when they have their own families."

 Coach: "So it’s about staying capable and present, not just alive, but actually living.
 What do you think is getting in the way of that right now?"

-Sarah: "Honestly?
-Everything.
-Work is insane.
-I'm exhausted by 7pm.
+Sarah: "Honestly, it feels like everything.
+Work is insane, and by 7pm I'm exhausted.
 I know I should exercise and eat better, but I just... can't seem to make it happen."

-Coach: "That makes sense.
-You're running on fumes, and adding more tasks feels impossible.
-Here's what I'm hearing: the goal isn't really about optimizing biomarkers.
-It's about having energy to live the life you want and not following your mom's path.
+Coach: "That makes sense, and if you’re running on fumes, adding more tasks will feel impossible.
+Here’s what I’m hearing: the goal isn’t really about optimizing biomarkers.
+It’s about having energy to live the life you want and not following your mom’s path.
 Is that right?"

 Sarah: "One thing?
 That actually sounds manageable."